biotite-dev/biotite/doc/tutorial/sequence.rst

 A `NucleotideSequence` can be translated into a `ProteinSequence` via the `translate()` method.
 By default, the method searches for open reading frames (ORFs) in the 3 frames of the sequence.
-An 6 frame ORF search requires an additional call of the `translate()` method with the reverse complement sequence.
+A 6 frame ORF search requires an additional call of the `translate()` method with the reverse complement sequence.
 If you want to conduct a complete translation of the sequence, irrespective of any start and stop codons, set the parameter `complete` to